Meet Our Founder and Director

 Josh has advanced training in psychoanalysis and psychoanalytic psychotherapy, but draws upon a number of treatment approaches in his work, including relational therapy, psychodynamic therapy, self-psychological therapy, and cognitive-behavioral therapy.

-Services Currently Offered: Individual and Couples Therapy, Works with Adolescents and Adults.
+Services Currently Offered: Works with Adolescents, Adults, Individuals and Couples.

 Amy has been a mental health practitioner since 1981, receiving her MSW from the University of Chicago, School of Social Service Administration and also holds a BSW from Penn State University.
 Her practice can be described as psychodynamic and solution-focused in nature, regarding the client as the expert and knowledgeable about their own situation.
 Amy encourages self-directedness, empowerment and is an expert in treating anxiety, depression, and other mood disorders, with or without the use of medication.
 Other specialized issues include: caregiving, life transitions, communication between couples, people identified as having complex medical issues, and Veteran re-adjustment issues.
 Amy has been a mental health practitioner since 1981, receiving her MSW from the University of Chicago, School of Social Service Administration and also holds a BSW from Penn State University.
 Her practice can be described as psychodynamic and solution-focused in nature, regarding the client as the expert and knowledgeable about their own situation.
 Amy encourages self-directedness, empowerment and is an expert in treating anxiety, depression, and other mood disorders, with or without the use of medication.
 Other specialized issues include: caregiving, life transitions, communication between couples, people identified as having complex medical issues, and Veteran re-adjustment issues.

-Services Currently Offered: Individuals, Couples and Family Therapy.
+Services Currently Offered: Works with Individuals, Couples and Families.

 How you relate to others is an important part of who you are.
 Some people feel isolated and alone, while others feel stifled and challenged from managing too many close relationships.
 People often suffer because they are caught in old patterns of behaving and relating to others.
 Healing comes from feeling acceptance, compassion and forgiveness toward yourself.
 These feelings can then be directed toward others.
 Chris provides a safe, supportive space to help you explore and strengthen what is working in your life while finding opportunities to change what isn’t working.
 Several techniques and approaches will be integrated to help you achieve your unique goals and maximize your strengths.
 In collaboration with Chris you will set achievable goals and work to establish new skills.